-On 21st May 2019, NEDonBoard had the pleasure to welcome James Wates CBE, chair of The Wates Group and chair of the coalition group for the Wates Corporate Governance Principles for Large Private Companies for an event promoting the Wates Principles.
+On 21st May 2019, NEDonBoard had the pleasure to welcome Sir James Wates CBE, chair of The Wates Group and chair of the coalition group for the Wates Corporate Governance Principles for Large Private Companies for an event promoting the Wates Principles.
 The discussion was chaired by Clare Chalmers, an experienced board effectiveness reviewer and NED, and introduced by Ben Ward, corporate partner at Herbert Smith Freehills, our host for the evening.
 NEDonBoard takes this opportunity to thank our speakers and Herbert Smith Freehills.

-In this blog, we summarise the address made by James Wates CBE prior to the discussion led by Mrs Chalmers and the Q&A session.
+In this blog, we summarise the address made by Sir James Wates CBE prior to the discussion led by Mrs Chalmers and the Q&A session.
 The key learnings of the event can be accessed by members of NEDonBoard here.

-- James Wates CBE is the chair of The Wates Group, a family-owned business of 4,000 employees.
+- Sir James Wates CBE is the chair of The Wates Group, a family-owned business of 4,000 employees.
 He is the 4th generation in the Wates family to chair the group.
-Mr Wates was approached to respond to the green papers published by the UK government in November 2016.
+Sir Wates was approached to respond to the green papers published by the UK government in November 2016.
 He led the coalition group that had already been formed prior to his appointment as chair.
 The coalition has included a broad spectrum of participants.

 - The view shared among participants was that the Principles should not tie companies that are proud of themselves for being agile and forward-looking.
 The Principles’ objectives are to raise standards and challenge companies, not to be prescriptive and focus on opportunities (not only on risks).
 Remuneration could not be left out while stakeholder engagement was one of the most debated Principles.